Black bat flower, Tacca chantrieri

 PLANTS WITH BLACK FOLIAGE

-When it comes to color, don’t forget foliage, which plays a vital role in the garden while flowers bloom and fade.
+When it comes to color, don’t overlook foliage, which plays a vital role in the garden while flowers bloom and fade.
 One of the best examples of an almost-black plant (whose cultivars keep getting darker), is Heuchera, or Coral Bells.
-Just when I think I’ve found one that is the deepest, most delicious, purply black, another variety is introduced.
+Just when I think I’ve found one that is the deepest, most delicious, purply black, another even richer variety is introduced.

 Heuchera x ‘Obsidian’ has a glassy finish, just like obsidian.
 But it is closer to black than most other heucheras.
 The rounded, smooth leaves are so smooth they appear polished, while even the undersides of the leaves maintain a deep purple hue.
-Best color when grown in partial shade.
+This ‘black’ plant grows best in partial shade.

 Heuchera x ‘Obsidian’